 \subsection{Attack Model}

 We assume that the intruder can access the CAN bus through an exposed interface, such as V2X, infotainment, ADAS systems, OBD-II port, etc. Moreover, we also assume that the attacker is capable of turning off any ECU~\cite{cho2016error} and/or injecting arbitrarily malicious messages. \sysname is designed to protect the vehicles from the different levels of attacks in a holistic manner.
-In particular, according to attacker's objective, the attacks typically fall into the following three categories: \begin{itemize} \item \emph{Fabrication attacks}, wherein a compromised ECU injects malicious IDs and data to the CAN bus.
+In particular, according to the attacker's objective, the attacks typically fall into the following three categories: \begin{itemize} \item \emph{Fabrication attacks}, wherein a compromised ECU injects malicious IDs and data to the CAN bus.
 However, all the legitimate ECUs are still active and also send their original data.
-This is the most prevalent and straightforward attack as the attacker does not need to hijack any ECU. \item \emph{Suspension attacks}, wherein a legitimate ECU is turned off/incapacitated by the adversary.
+This is the most prevalent and straightforward type of attack that is quick and easy to launch, as the attacker does not need to hijack any ECU. \item \emph{Suspension attacks}, wherein a legitimate ECU is turned off/incapacitated by the adversary.
 This attack is also called \emph{suppress attack}, where the messages from the targeted ECU disappear for a while.
 To achieve this, the attacker can disconnect the ECU from the in-vehicle network to prevent it from communicating. \item \emph{Masquerade attacks} are the most advanced, stealthiest, and destructive attacks.
-This is the combination of fabrication and suspension attack, where the attacker silences a legitimate ECU, spoofs it in the continuing operation while injecting malicious messages. \end{itemize} In evaluation, we will use a well-known CAN attack dataset and an emergent realistic CAN dataset covering specific forms of the above attacks to test the efficacy of \sysname.
+This is the combination of fabrication and suspension attacks, where the attacker silences a legitimate ECU, and spoofs it in the continuing operation while injecting malicious messages. \end{itemize}

+In evaluation, we will use a well-known CAN attack dataset, SynCAN~\cite{hanselmann2020canet} and an emergent realistic CAN dataset, ROAD~\cite{verma2020road} covering specific forms of the above attacks to test the efficacy of \sysname.